snv-ds/Conversational_models_fine-tune/ReadMe.md

 ## Repo review

 ### Structure
+    TlkPersonaChatRus
     notebooks
+    images
     preprocessing.py
     requirements.txt

+- In TlkPersonaChatRus folder there is changed file for basic training script
 - In notebooks folder there are file for EDA, data look up, and for different attempts of finetuning base model(ruGPT3_small)
+- In images folder there are graphics of changes train loss and lr diring finetune
-- In preprocessing there are class for data preparation
+- In preprocessing.py there are class for data preparation
 - requirements.txt have all libraries, that were used in projects

 ### Thoughts